 The Higher Education Act, Title II, Section 207 (1988) requires all institutions that prepare teachers to report pass rates on state licensing tests.

 Prior to September 1, 2010 Teacher Candidates were required to pass the Praxis I and II exams for teacher licensure.
-Teacher Candidate pass rates (below) are for the Minnesota Teacher Licensure Exams from January 2011 to August 2012 (note: if a student took a test multiple times but passed on the last attempt, that student is only represented in the “passing” column).
+Pass rates (below) are for the PRAXIS and the Minnesota Teacher Licensure Exams in academic years 2011-2012 and 2012-2013. (note: if a student took a test multiple times but passed on the last attempt, that student is only represented in the “passing” column).

 |MTLE Exam||St. Olaf College Teacher Education Program Completers||Minnesota Statewide Candidates’ Average Passing Rates|